In the very unlikely event that ANY artist cancels, there will be no refunds. The ticket is for the EVENT, not the individual artists.

 The camping area is located on the Festival site.
 From the furthest part of the camping area, it’s less than 10 minutes walk.
 Please note, you cannot view the stage from the camping area.

-Prams are permitted in the camping area but not in the Festival.
+Yes.
 Due to the Festival’s sound amplification, all children should wear ear protection.

 There is plenty of car parking on site and disabled patron allocations will be made as required.
 If you require a disability accessible spot, please contact us.